ljdongre/HospitalSimulator/Readmme.md

 #Design

 ## Resource management
-Each Service managed by service implements IResource interface.
+Each resource managed by service implements IResource interface.
 This interface provides the following functionality:

 * Query for a available date range
 * Reserve a date